Jeomon/Meta-Agent-with-More-Agents/src/agent/react/prompt.md

 1. Escape Newlines: `\n` should be `\n`.
 2. Escape Quotes: `'` should be `\'` and `"` should be `\"`.
 3. Escape Backslashes: `\` should be `\\`.
+4. The code snippet should be in string and it must be in *triple quotes* only.

 ### **Final Answer Format:**
 1. Ensure that the final answer is provided in a markdown format to enhance readability and presentation.